library-data-platform/ldp/doc/Config_Guide.md

 ### Table: dbconfig.general

-* `enable_full_updates` (BOOLEAN) turns on daily full updates when set to `TRUE`.
-No full updates are performed if it is set to `FALSE`.

-* `next_full_update` (TIMESTAMP WITH TIME ZONE) is the date and time of the next full update.
-Once the full update begins, this value is automatically incremented to the next day at the same time.

 * `detect_foreign_keys` (BOOLEAN) enables detection of foreign key relationships between tables in the `public` schema.
 If enabled, the analysis runs after every full update and the table